The result: Roberts lost "a bunch of church members," he said.

 "I'm having to undo all kinds of misinformation and very hateful misinformation," said Khan.

 Undeterred, Patel puts much of his hope in the 200 colleges and seminaries—including nine evangelical schools—that participated in a recent White House event kicking off yearlong interfaith service projects.
-He expects many of the students eventually will launch similar projects at companies and in cities where they move after graduation.
+He expects many of the students will eventually launch similar projects at companies and in cities where they move after graduation.

 "I think that college campuses are going to be models of interfaith cooperation, and I think they're going to graduate a generation of interfaith leaders," he predicted.